alex-a-renoire/sigma-homework/README.md

 - `POST /persons` : Posts a person to the database.
 Returns its id.

-- `GET /persons` : Requests a person with a specified id
+- `GET /persons/{id}` : Requests a person with a specified id

 - `PUT /persons/{id}` : Updates a person with a specified id

 - `DELETE /persons/{id}` : Deletes the person with a specified id

-- `GET /persons/me` : Looks at the JWT token and tells the user who she is
+- `GET /persons/dump` : Downloads a CSV document with entities from database

 - `GET /persons/upload` : Renders a webpage with a CSV document upload form

 - `POST /persons/upload` : Uploads the CSV document and saves the persons from the document to the database

 - `GET /login/{id}` : Generates a JWT token for the session

+- `GET /persons/me` : Looks at the JWT token and tells the user who she is

 The response format is JSON or a byte array in case of a JWT token.